Facial Lipofeminizaton is a safe technique

 Nanofat: when the fat is not directly injected after processing, but filtered again using a special system during which the cellular portion is discarded, a material is produced that contains the necessary growth factors to stimulate the skin and improve its characteristics.
 This material is usually injected into the most superficial layers of the skin to fill fine wrinkles and improve skin quality and pigmentation (for example, tear trough dark hollows, etc.).

-The reasons for using fat with the face/skin
+The reasons for using fat transfer on the face/skin

 1. To increase the volume of facial regions such as the cheeks, periorbital regions (around the eye sockets), paranasal area (around the nose) or lips (microfat).